ponylang/rfcs/text/0000-more-promise-methods.md

 # How We Teach This

-Each method added will contain documentation as shown above.
+Each method added will contain documentation as shown above and the package level documentation will be expanded to include examples for the new methods.
+The Pony Patterns book will also include examples for handling asynchronous events with promises.

 # How We Test This